-Starting and ending your class with a meaningful ritual, welcomes students into the process and ‘grounds’ the energy at the end of class.
+Starting and ending your drama class with a meaningful ritual, welcomes students into the process and ‘grounds’ the energy at the end of class.
 Included are six pages of activities that can help you establish opening and closing classroom rituals.

 Here is an example of an opening ritual: